Travel frequently and struggle with jet lag?

 3) The lights automatically turn on, shine for a total of 12 minutes, then turn off.

 So what are some ways you can use the HumanCharger?
-We asked GreenfieldFitnessSystems head coach Ben Greenfield, and here were some of his personal suggestions:
+Here are some of Ben’s personal suggestions:

 First, exactly according to the instructions from Valkee, for the 1-3 days before I travel from East to West across multiple time zones, I do 12 minutes of the light protocol when it’s morning where I’m going.
 So if I want to be wakeful at, say, 7am in the West, I’ll use the light at 10am in the East.